NextGen Professors Program

 This program is program is focused on advancing diversity within the professoriate, with a focus on engaging domestic doctoral students and postdoctoral scholars from backgrounds historically underrepresented in the academy, including doctoral students and postdoctoral scholars of color and/or those who were first-generation college students.
 Doctoral students applying to the program should be in Year 3 of their doctoral studies or beyond.

-We aim to recruit a cohort of 16 individuals, four from each of the major subject areas of humanities, social sciences, life sciences, and physical sciences and engineering.
+This talented group of graduate students and postdocs spans the major subject areas of humanities, social sciences, life sciences, and physical sciences and engineering.

 Application packages due: October 3, 2017